 Acquisition of advanced nursing skills and integration of skills for care of patients across the lifespan in various health care settings with special consideration to the refinement of non-verbal and verbal caring behaviors.
 Psychomotor skills are interwoven with the cognitive and affective domains of learning to provide a holistic understanding of the art of nursing.
 Emerging technologies for use in patient care are included.
-Full Time - Pre-requisite(s): NURS 299, NURS 314, NURS 315, NURS 330, NURS 337, NURS 301, NURS 321, NURS 344, NURS 308, NURS 341, NURS 351, NURS 421, NURS 328, NURS 384.
-Co-requisite(s): NURS 315, NURS 330, NURS 337, NURS 301, NURS 321, NURS 321, NURS 324, NURS 334, NURS 3351, NURS 321, NURS 344, NURS 308, NURS 341, NURS 351, NURS 321, NURS 321, NURS 344, NURS 308, NURS 341, NURS 351, NURS 421, NURS 328, NURS 384, NURS 404, NURS 451.
-Co-requisite(s): NURS 444.
+Full-Time Pre-requisite(s): NURS 328, NURS 341, NURS 351, NURS 384, NURS 421; Co-requisite(s): NURS 404, NURS 444, NURS 451.
+Part-Time Pre-requisite(s): NURS 404, NURS 451; Co-requisite(s): NURS 444.